Ralph-Lee/blog/wip/hl7-easier-than-you-have-heard.md

 ## HL7 Version 3 (v3)

 This is the modern format that uses XML.
 This format was created/adopted in 2005, and allows for fine-grain specifications.
+It's well-defined, and offers a fine-grained, and predicibly-structured schema.

+Schemas play a large role in enforcing data types, and allowing programmatic creation of messages. you can know at dev and compile time whether a value matches the expected type. you can then convert

-### Barriers to Adoption
+### Slow Industry Adoption

 v3 carries all the baggage that XML brings.
 Unfortunately the adoption by vendors has been slow.

-New integrations ought to be developed using the v3 format when you have the choice, but the format has problems.
+New integration apps ought to be developed using the v3 format when you have the choice, but the format has problems.

 - XML is heavy, and difficult to read
 - vendor